- Federal nutrition assistance programs

 - TANF and Employment Issues

-Rachel Frisk is an expert in federal nutrition assistance programs with 20 years of experience assessing a broad range of programs that serve vulnerable populations.
-Frisk has extensive experience reviewing program implementation; assessing program integrity; and identifying ways to improve program operations and efficiency, including through improvements to administrative data.
+Rachel Frisk is an expert in federal nutrition assistance programs, with 20 years of experience assessing a broad range of programs that serve vulnerable populations.
+Frisk has extensive experience reviewing program implementation, assessing program integrity, and identifying ways to improve program operations and efficiency, for example, through improvements to administrative data.